Dan-Mqs/django-miniblog/README.md

 git clone https://github.com/Dan-Mqs/django-miniblog.git
 ```

-Create and start a a virtual environment:
+Create and start a virtual environment:
 ```
-virtualenv env --no-site-packages
-source env/bin/activate
+py -m venv /path/to/new/virtual/environment cd <path to you venv>/scripts activate
 ```

 Install the project dependencies: